wRAR/supybot-plugin-Dicebot/docs/README.txt

 ~~~~~~~~
 1. Sum of dice rolled.
 Expression form is just '2d6', plugin returns the sum
 of dice values as one number.
-2. Sum of dice plus some fixed number.
-Expression: '2d6-2'.
-After summing up
+2. Sum of several different dice and some fixed numbers.
+Expression:
-dice results the specified number is added (or subtracted) to the sum.
+'2d6+3d8-2+10'.
+After summing up dice results the specified number is added (or
+subtracted) to the sum.
 3. Separate results of several identical rolls which use previously described
 form.
 This is written as '3#1d20+7' and yields 3 numbers, each meaning the
 result of rolling 1d20+7 as described above.